 Give back this holiday season.
 I don’t know about you, but doing a good deed always lifts my spirits.
 When I was younger one of my favorite things to do this time of year was go with a group to sing Christmas carols at the local homeless shelter (only the happy songs though).
 Not only do I love to sing, but seeing their smiling faces was so rewarding!
 Other ideas include knitting hats for shelters or helping at food pantries/soup kitchens.
-You can also find one of those places to sign up for a gift to buy for someone in need.
+You can also do one of those Secret Santa programs to buy a gift for someone in need.

 Before I let you go, I just want you to know that you’re not alone this holiday season.
 I know when I’m feeling sad, I always try to isolate myself, convincing myself that nobody else knows exactly how I feel or went through the same experiences.
 But why do I, and many of us, do this?
 We’re giving ourselves too much credit.
 Sure, nobody has identical memories to yours, but the truth is so many people feel exactly what you’re feeling right now.
 And for whatever reason, that’s somehow comforting.

-I hope you’ll find something in this blog post at least a little helpful during this holiday season.
+I hope you’ll find this blog post was at least a little helpful during this holiday season.
 If you ever need to talk, know that I am here for you!
 Shoot me an email or leave a comment below.